coolansplanet/ScalableCapital/README.md

 - **Initial Sum**
 - **Monthly Sum**

-You can generate different reports changing their values.
+With these three selectors, the user can generate different reports changing their values.